IBM-Cloud/docs/cli/plugins/networksecuritygroups/index.md

 		| e8e66653-fed5-4901-8116-ccdfef443f28 test-inst-1 |
 		+--------------------------------------------------+

-#### bluemix network instance-group-list
+####bluemix network instance-group-list
+{: #grplist}

-Lists all virtual server group instances, or virtual server group instances that are assigned to a security group.
+Lists all virtual server groups, or virtual server groups that are assigned to a security group.

 ```
 bluemix network instance-group-list [-sg <security group name or ID>]
 ```
 ***Parameters:***

 None.
-If no option is specified, the command lists all virtual server group instances.
+If no option is specified, the command lists all virtual server groups.

 ***Optional Parameters:***